googleapis/google-cloud-java/README.md

 ### Preview

 Here is a code snippet showing a simple usage example of LanguageServiceClient.
-The example assumes that either default application credentials or a valid API key are available.
+The example assumes that either Application Default
+Credentials or a valid API key are available.
 (See [Authentication section](#authentication) for more information)
 ```java
  try (LanguageServiceClient languageServiceClient = LanguageServiceClient.create()) {
    Document document = Document.newBuilder().build();